5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 After 1-2 months of foundation work, I started watching Dreaming Spanish.
 It was an amazing way to start training my listening comprehension in an engaging way.
 Spanish learners all over have seen tons of success using it.

 However, I do think progress is quite slow if you do nothing else than watching easier videos so I’ve always used reading and speaking tools alongside.
-And at some point at intermediate you’ll see diminishing returns—but before that, it’s amazing.
+And at some point at intermediate, I started seeing diminishing returns — but before that, it’s amazing.

 When to Add This

-My recommendation: Add Dreaming Spanish after 4-8 weeks of structured learning (Rocket/Storylearning/Pimsleur).
+My recommendation: Add Dreaming Spanish after 1-3 months of structured learning (Speak/Storylearning/Rocket).
 This way you recognize some words and the input feels more productive.

 Can you use ONLY Dreaming Spanish?
 Sure, and some do.
-But it takes hundreds and hundreds of hours to reach intermediate.
+But it takes hundreds and hundreds of hours to reach intermediate — so I don’t think it’s the most efficient time-wise, when used only on its own.
 I recommend pairing it with at least one more structured resource.

 Best Way to Use it